mvolkmann/blog/src/github/actions.md

 ```

 To trigger this workflow, star the repo.
-To trigger it again, unstar and star the repo.
+To trigger it again, unstar and star the repo again.

 The reported action name will be the workflow name rather than
 a commit message since it was not triggered by a commit.

 ### Setting Output

-A set can set output that can be used in subsequent steps.
+A step can set output that can be used in subsequent steps.
+It uses some crazy syntax to do this.
 For example:

 ```yaml